Stavropol: Facilities

 Stavropol has a theater and an association football team called FC Dynamo Stavropol.

 The main educational institutions of the town include North-Caucasus Federal University, Stavropol State Agrarian University, and Stavropol State Medical University.

 The area of Russia in which Stavropol resides is very mountainous, placing the city in the midst of the northern Caucasus mountain range.
-The city has one of the biggest city parks in Russia, 'Victory Park' covering up to 200 hectares.

 The city, like many other Russian cities has its own botanical garden, which covers up to 18 hectares, including 16 hectares of natural woods.

 Climate

-Stavropol experiences a humid continental climate (Dfa), using the 0°C (32°F) isotherm, with short but cold winters (though mild for Russia) and hot summers.
+Stavropol experiences a humid continental climate (Dfa), using the 0 °C (32 °F) isotherm, with short but cold winters (though mild for Russia) and hot summers.
 Precipitation is rather low, with a 562 mm annual average.

 Stavropol is not protected by the mountains in the winter months, so it can frequently get very cold.
 The lowest temperature recorded in Stavropol was -28.3 C on 8 February 2012, while the highest was +39.7 C on 8 August 2006.